daliaibrahim/GradRec/README.md

 - Srouce Code
 - README.md

-# View the webpage
+# View the Demo Page

-To view the webpage, first run the **node server.js** file, then the webpage shall be viewed at url [cs-3.cs.mun.ca](cs-3.cs.mun.ca).
+To view the demo page, first run the **node server.js** file on the server, then the webpage shall be viewable at url [cs-3.cs.mun.ca](cs-3.cs.mun.ca).

 For detailed instructions, please refer to **Node Server Implementation** in the **Assignment 2** Folder.